19hourz/fireData/README.md

 df2 <- decode(parsed_response[[2]]$found, FALSE)
 ```

-* To delete a document, simply:
+* To delete a document
 ```R
 deleteDocument(projectID, "mydata/anotherdocument")
 ```

-* To list all documents under a collectionID,
+* To list all documents under a collectionID
 ```R
 listDocuments(projectID, "mydata", 10)
 ```

-### Other functions may require an OAuth 2.0 token, you can acquire that temporarily from here https://developers.google.com/oauthplayground/ (only works for certain security rules)
+** Other functions may require an OAuth 2.0 token, you can acquire that temporarily from [here](https://developers.google.com/oauthplayground/) (only works for certain security rules) **

-* List all collection ids (use "" to list root level collection ids):
+* List all collection ids (use "" to list root level collection ids)
 ```R
 listCollectionIds(projectID, "", 1, token = TOKEN)
 ```